cs-uob/COMS10012/exercises/part1/src/db2/sql-beginners.md

 This is the second activity of four to teach you about relational databases and the SQL programming language.

-We introduced a whole new programming language in the first half of this weeks content... rewatch the intro to SQL if it's still confusing (or look in a book).
+We introduced a whole new programming language in the first half of this week's content... rewatch the intro to SQL if it's still confusing (or look in a book).

 ## Videos